 Some dogs, if outside, will run in panic after they see lightning or hear thunder.

-Another of our dogs – Bruno – is a Boxer mix that is horribly afraid of bad weather in spite of our best efforts to help him to calm down during storms.
+Another of our dogs – Bruno – is a Boxer mix that is horribly afraid of bad weather despite our best efforts to help him calm down during storms.
 Depending on the severity, we sometimes give him what we call doggy downers when a storm hits.

-If he were outside though, he’d run in panic, either through or over a fence.
-So give consideration of times when not everything is perfect to help you decide.
+If he were outside, though, he’d run in panic, either through or over a fence.
+So consider times when not everything is perfect for helping you decide.

 An invisible fence around these areas will serve the same purpose.